-Baer, a Republican, was the representative for North Dakota's 1st congressional district from 1917 to 1921.
+Baer was the representative for North Dakota’s 1st congressional district and was a Republican.
+He served from 1917 to 1921.

 From Sep 1917 to Mar 1921, Baer missed 197 of 556 roll call votes, which is 35.4%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.